Wildlife of Gabon: Mammals

-Gabon has important populations of many mammals including about 35,000 gorillas, 50,000 forest elephants and 64,000 common chimpanzees.
+Gabon has important populations of many mammals including about 35,000 gorillas, 50,000 forest elephants and 64,000 chimpanzees.
 About a quarter of Africa's gorillas live in Gabon.
 Other large mammals include the hippopotamus, forest buffalo, bongo and red river hog.
-A variety of monkeys occur, including the endemic Sun-tailed monkey, and the near-endemic mandrill and white-collared managabey (here near-endemic meaning most of the individuals of these species are in Gabon, but that they also occur in the neighbouring countries as well).
+A variety of monkeys occur, including the endemic sun-tailed monkey, and the near-endemic mandrill and white-collared mangabey (here near-endemic meaning most of the individuals of these species are in Gabon, but that they also occur in the neighbouring countries as well).
 Carnivorous mammals include the leopard, golden cat, and various jackals, mongooses, genets and civets.
 The last lion was killed in 1996 in the savannahs of the east of the country.
 The West African manatee is found along coasts and large rivers while the humpback whale breeds offshore.

 Birds

-There are 604 species of birds throughout the country (data from BirdLife International, 2013).
+There are 604 species of birds throughout the country.
 None of these are endemic but some such as the Dja River warbler, Verreaux's batis, African river martin and black-chinned weaver are restricted to Central Africa and have only small ranges.
 The grey-necked picathartes and Loango weaver are classed as vulnerable species by the IUCN.